 Among the many people searching for easier ways to change gears was a young hydraulics engineer from Oregon named Earl A. Thompson.
 In 1918, Thompson applied for a patent on a three-speed preselector transmission that used a drum-shaped synchronizer to match the speed of each newly selected gear with the speed of the transmission output shaft prior to engaging that gear.
 The idea was that the driver would select the desired gear and then press the clutch pedal, which would disengage the clutch, synchronize the speeds of the selected gear and the output shaft, complete the shift, and then reengage the clutch automatically.

-Thompson continued to develop and refine this idea, filing a second patent application in 1923 that included a new synchronizer mechanism using cone clutches to match the speeds of gears to be meshed.
-He also managed to build a functional prototype of his preselector transmission, which he installed in a new Cadillac donated by his younger brother Kirk, a Portland-area Cadillac dealer.
+Thompson continued to develop and refine this idea with the aid of his younger brother Kirk, filing a second patent disclosure in 1923 that included a new synchronizer mechanism using cone clutches to match the speeds of gears to be meshed.
+He also managed to build functional prototypes of his preselector transmission, which he and Kirk installed in a new Cadillac and several other cars.

-That September, Thompson and his brother drove the car to Detroit, where Thompson hoped to sell his invention to the auto industry.
-Although Detroit’s usual reaction to outside inventions bordered on the categorically hostile, the Thompson brothers managed to secure an audience with Cadillac chief engineer Ernest W. Seaholm and then entered preliminary discussions with GM’s New Devices Committee about the possibility of GM’s purchasing or licensing Thompson’s patents.
-Those negotiations went nowhere, but Seaholm, who had found Thompson’s design crude but interesting, convinced Cadillac general manager Herbert Rice that Cadillac itself should take on the development of Thompson’s invention.
+Thompson and his brother made several trips to Detroit, where they attempted to sell their invention to the auto industry.
+Although Detroit’s usual reaction to outside inventions bordered on the categorically hostile, the Thompson brothers eventually managed to secure an audience with Cadillac chief engineer Ernest W. Seaholm and then entered preliminary discussions with GM’s New Devices Committee about the possibility of GM’s purchasing or licensing Thompson’s patents.
+Those negotiations went nowhere, but Seaholm, who had found Thompson’s design crude but interesting, convinced Cadillac general manager Herbert Rice that Cadillac itself should take an option on Thompson’s transmission design.